Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Royalty Variations.
-For various Expanded Distribution Channel and international sales though sites such as Createspace and KDP, you may not earn the same royalty across the board.
+For various Expanded Distribution Channel and international sales though sites such KDP, you may not earn the same royalty across the board.
 You may wish to figure what you'd like to earn as a minimum royalty for the lowest paying outlet and adjust your retail price upward if you wish to make a certain minimum from EVERY sale.

 Taxes.
 Keep in mind, too, that you will have to pay income taxes on your royalties earned.
 The self publishing platform or distributor paying you will report your royalty earnings to the appropriate taxing authorities.
 Consult a CPA or tax professional to determine your income tax rate and any additional or local taxes that will apply to you.
 Adjust pricing if your after tax earnings are not what you'd prefer.
 But don't price yourself out of your market!
 (See discussion on competitive pricing below.)

-Book Pricing Issues When Self Publishing and Selling Direct to Customers
+Book Pricing Issues When Self-Publishing and Selling Direct to Customers

-The instant you decide to produce your book yourself and/or sell copies of book/ebook direct to customers—as opposed to letting a self publishing platform or distributor help you handle these functions—you instantly complicate your book pricing model exponentially.
+The instant you decide to produce your book yourself and/or sell copies of book/ebook direct to customers—as opposed to letting a self-publishing platform or distributor help you handle these functions—you instantly complicate your book pricing model exponentially.
 Even more than the previous examples!

 In this scenario, your retail price will be determined by your cost to produce, ship, sell and deliver it.
 These production factors are commonly known as Cost of Goods Sold (COGS).
 If you're writing as a business, you'll also have overhead business operating costs to consider in any price calculation.
 And don't forget to add a profit margin and consider tax ramifications or you will be losing money!